 - One social-science elective (3 credits)

-NOTE: The six open electives specified above may be filled with courses in the FNST I, II and III electives categories, provided all other requirements are already met.
+**NOTE: The seven open electives specified above may be filled with courses in the FNST I, II and III electives categories, provided all other requirements are met.

 Yukon College recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.